RowlandOti/HashTrace/README.md

 # HashTrace
-This is my final project for the Udacity - Developing Android Apps: Android Fundamentals .
+This is my final Capstone project for the Udacity - Android Developer Nanodegree .

 HasTrace is an android application that enables users to track down tweets with specific hashtags, from specific users and specific time span in a particular order.
 Users can query for the tweets